john-science/john-science.github.io/_posts/2023-04-23-intermediate-git.md

 So, what did we learn?

-1. A merge conflict happens when you try to merge another branch into yours, but both branches have commits that affect the same line differently, and git will make you resolve that issue.
+1. A merge conflict happens when you try to merge another branch into yours, but both branches have commits that affect the same line differently, and Git needs a human to resolve that issue.
-2. Resolving a merge conflict is as easy as opening the code in _any_ text editor and picking the changes you like best.
+2. Resolving a merge conflict is as easy as opening the code in _any_ text editor and picking the changes you want.

 # git rebase

+Imagine you are working for a few weeks on something tricky.
+You keep making little commits as you make progress, or as placeholders.
+You add things and then remove them.
+The commits are mixed and all over the place.
+In the end, the code works and is _right_, but you also added 100 commits to the history that are a complete mess and no one would ever want to see them.
+In the future, this should all be one or two clean commits.

-Okay, so the solution around adding a million merge commits into your git history is to use the [`git rebase`](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase) command.
+The solution to avoid adding a million useless commits into your Git history is to use the [`git rebase`](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase) command.

 Using `git rebase` can actually get you quite a lot.
 Broadly, it can collapse many commits into one.
-And that is kind of a super power in the git world.
+And that is a super power in the Git world.

 Okay, let's imagine you are two commits ahead of the `main` branch but the first commit was just a half-complete placeholder of your work.
-You really only _want_ to have one commit, so it would be better if you could collapse your branch into two commits:
+You really only _want_ to have one commit, so it would be better if you could collapse your branch from two commits into one:

 ```bash
 λ git log --oneline -n 3